Donald A. Winikoff, MD, President

 Theodore O. Will, FACHE, Chief Executive Officer

-Now celebrating our 34th year as one of the nation’s premier quality evaluation organizations, IPRO’s activities encompass 33 U.S. states and territories.
-Our wide-ranging portfolio of activities includes working with providers on clinical quality improvement projects, bolstering states’ oversight of Medicaid fee-for-service and managed care service delivery, supporting the provision of high-quality End-Stage Renal Disease services to 100,000 dialysis and transplant patients in four regions of the U.S., and acting as an independent review agent for patients and families lodging appeals of service denials in 20 states and the District of Columbia.
+Now approaching our 35th anniversary as one of the nation’s premier healthcare quality evaluation organizations, IPRO’s activities encompass 33 U.S. states and territories.
+Our wide-ranging portfolio of activities includes working with providers on clinical quality improvement projects; providing independent external oversight of Medicaid fee-for-service and managed care service delivery; supporting the provision of high-quality End-Stage Renal Disease services to 127,000 dialysis and transplant patients residing in 13 U.S. states and acting as an impartial clinical review agent for patients and families lodging appeals of service denials in 17 states and the District of Columbia.

 Recent landmark activities have included support for the nation’s first public performance report to analyze hospital-specific management of sepsis involving adults and children, including development of risk-adjusted mortality data.
 The New York State report is the culmination of a three-year effort at data collection, measurement and analysis – under the auspices of a statewide clinical advisory group – aimed at improving sepsis detection and outcomes at acute care hospitals across the state of New York.
-As a Department of Health business partner, IPRO developed a data dictionary, measures and reporting mechanisms.
-IPRO reviewed hospital protocols, designed an electronic data portal, collected and analyzed all data and assured data integrity through audits, webinars and managing a helpdesk.

 Another critically important activity has been development of New York’s first comprehensive online provider look-up tool.
 Consumers who want to learn which providers participate in which health plans now have an online resource to quickly help them with their research.
-The NYS Provider and Health Plan Look-up is immediately available to the more than 3.6 million people who have enrolled in coverage through NY State of Health and will be available soon to all insured individuals in New York.
-Viewed as a prototype for similar applications across the nation, the tool was developed by IPRO’s Health Informatics Department.
+The NYS Provider and Health Plan Look-Up is now available to all insured individuals in New York.